 Entrepreneurship research entails meticulous and time-consuming data collection in fuzzy and complex social settings.
-Theorizing from the myriad of quasi-random events in entrepreneurial practice is so challenging that the rigor-relevance gap often found in social science research sorely applies also to entrepreneurship research (Leitch, 2007; Frank & Landström, 2016).
-To bridge this gap, methodological plurality and development has been called for (Neergaard & Ulhøi, 2007).
+Theorizing from the myriad of quasi-random events in entrepreneurial practice is so challenging that the rigor-relevance gap often found in social science research sorely applies also to entrepreneurship research (Leitch, 2007, Frank and Landström, 2016).
+To bridge this gap, methodological plurality and development has been called for (Neergaard and Ulhøi, 2007).
 Entrepreneurship research has however largely remained a mono-method endeavor, relying almost exclusively on surveys and questionnaires (McDonald et al., 2015).
-Around the turn of the millennium the field saw a minor increase in emphasis on qualitative and ethnographic methods such as interview studies and observation studies, particularly in Europe (Neergaard & Ulhøi, 2007).
+Around the turn of the millennium the field saw a minor increase in emphasis on qualitative and ethnographic methods such as interview studies and observation studies, particularly in Europe (Neergaard and Ulhøi, 2007).
 The pace of change is however slow, and what in other domains is commonly termed 'disruptive innovation' is arguably absent within entrepreneurship research methods.
-Disruptive innovation has been defined as situations characterized by a 5-10 times improvement in performance, a 30-50% reduction in cost and / or new-to-the-world performance features (Garcia & Calantone, 2002).
+Disruptive innovation has been defined as situations characterized by a 5-10 times improvement in performance, a 30-50% reduction in cost and / or new-to-the-world performance features (Garcia and Calantone, 2002).
 The current trend in entrepreneurship research methods is rather of an opposite kind, where new qualitative and ethnographic research methods are even more time consuming and expensive to use for entrepreneurship researchers than the more established survey based methods.
 In a field where research funding is scarce (Rosa, 2013), this is arguably a key challenge.

-Social media could offer one possible way out of this conundrum for entrepreneurship researchers.
-As digital technologies and devices have become ubiquitous in many countries, the human experience is increasingly blended in terms of consisting of both online and offline modes of experience (Conte et al., 2012; Hine, 2015).
-The online side of such blended experiences generates both big and thick data, representing qualitative traces of the human condition that can be quantified and harvested for many different purposes (Weltevrede, 2016).
-This new digital research methodology has been labeled 'computational social science' (Lazer et al., 2009; Conte et al., 2012).
+Social media platforms could offer one possible way out of this conundrum for entrepreneurship researchers.
+As digital technologies and devices have become ubiquitous in many countries, the human experience is increasingly blended in terms of consisting of both online and offline modes of experience (Conte et al., 2012, Hine, 2015).
+The online side of such blended experiences includes social media apps (i.e. software applications) accessed through people's smartphones, tablets and computers.
+This generates both big and thick data, representing qualitative traces of the human condition that can be quantified and harvested for many different purposes (Weltevrede, 2016).
+This new digital research methodology has been labeled 'computational social science' (Lazer et al., 2009, Conte et al., 2012).
 Its emergence has triggered significant optimism, even labeling it as 'the end of theory' (Anderson, 2008).
 When you have enough data the numbers allegedly speak for themselves and make biased theoretical assumptions such as models, categories, hypotheses and metaphors somewhat obsolete in science (Madsen, 2015).
 While the most common application of such a purely inductive research approach so far has been to improve the precision and efficiency of commercial advertising, the application of primary interest here is how social media can help entrepreneurship researchers in their meticulous data collection endeavors.